Krantzkloof Nature Reserve: Facilities and access

 The reserve does not offer any accommodation or camping, but the Kranztkloof Conference Centre alongside Kloof Falls road is available for hire for meetings, conferences or social events of up to 70 people.
-The Kloof Falls picnic site is open daily from sunrise to sunset at a fee of R40 per person, or R20 per child under 12 years (Nov 2018).
+The Kloof Falls picnic site is open daily from sunrise to sunset at a fee of R70 per person, or R35 per child under 12 years (Jul 2025).
 Rhino card holders have free access, but SanParks Wild Cards are expressly not accepted.
-The Valley Drive picnic site is open on weekends or by prior arrangement.
+The Valley Drive picnic site is currently remains closed (Aug 2025) for management reasons.
 Pets are not allowed in the reserve.
-Trail running events, organised by the Kloof Conservancy, benefit the projects of the reserve's honorary officers.
+The Krantzkloof Honorary Officers assist with fund raising towards various projects within the Reserve.
 Selected areas of the gorge are accessible to rock climbers only, with the requirement that they sign a climbing register and pay the entrance fee when entering and leaving.

 Walking trails

 Exploration of the reserve is facilitated by numerous walking trails, more than 20 km in aggregate.
 They are designated as the red (Nkutu Falls, 1.25 hrs), yellow (Molweni, 4.5 hrs), green (Ntombeni, 1 hr), blue (Longshadows, 1.5 hrs), orange (Beacon, 1 hr), black (Mpiti, 45 min) and white (2 hrs) trails.
-A trail map is available for R20 at either of the picnic sites.
+A digital trail map can be downloaded from their website..

 The Nkutu Falls trail allows a hiker to reach the base of the Nkutu Falls and return to the Nkutu picnic site in 30 minutes.
 The strenuous Molweni trail descends some 350 meters to the bottom of the gorge, and allows a visitor to reach the bottom of the 90m high Kloof Falls before retracing.
 The Ntombeni trail passes through level grassland to arrive at a site called "The Crack" that allows vistas of the lower gorge.
 The Longshadows trail follows the Molweni river upstream in cool, level forest.
 The Beacon trail diverges from the Molweni trail to take the hiker along level grassland above the cliff faces.
 The white trail winds up a steep slope, crosses Bridle Road to re-enter the reserve, and traces the escarpment edge before descending to the waterfall in the nKonka river.

 Though incidents are rare, visitors have been advised that remote trails are unsafe due to uneven terrain, former crime incidents, or the possibility of getting lost.
-Guided walks are conducted on the 1st and 3rd Sunday of each month.